Orafilynie/Old-BurgerCodeGen/readme.md

+# Warning !

+The promotional operation has ended the 29/09.
+It will take place normally around the same period the next year and if it is the case i will try to update the bot.
+From now on, the bot is not usable.

 # BurgerCodeGen Discord Bot

 BurgerCodeGen is a Discord bot designed to generate promotional codes for Burger King France's "Burger Mystère" campaign.
 (Générateur de code "Burger Mystère" in French)